Online Roulette’s House Edge Beats the Need to Rig It

 How Online Roulette Fairness Works

 In live roulette, it’s all about mathematics.
-The rules of the game are set in such a way that the house always wins in the end.
+The rules of the game are set in such a way that the house always wins in the end through a house edge.
 In virtual roulette, which is the kind you play at online casinos, it’s all about the RNG.

 Check online casino reviews, independent audits from labs like eCOGRA or GLI, and look for licenses from regulators such as the UKGC or New Jersey’s DGE.
 If you want extra peace of mind, try provably fair crypto games, which are virtually impossible to rig.